A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning: Experiment

-Tables \ref{44} and \ref{55} show that as the forecasting time steps increase, the performance of all models significantly decreases.
-The previous step's forecasting is the next step's input in multi-step forecasting.
-If there is an error in each forecasting step, these errors accumulate with increasing time steps, resulting in increasingly inaccurate forecasting.
-Even when the forecasting length extends to the 30-step and 60-step, the WCN, with its unique architecture and optimization methods, can mitigate the decline in forecasting accuracy.
-Table \ref{44} indicates that in the 30-step forecasting task, compared to the best model other than WCN, MAE increases by 1.74\%, MSE decreases by 1.99\%, RMSE increases by 9.05\%, and MAPE decreases by 9.12\%.
-Compared to the second-best model other than WCN, MAE decreases by 4.89\%, MSE decreases by 5.49\%, RMSE increases by 3.09\%, and MAPE decreases by 12.20\%.
-Table \ref{55} shows that the model continues to perform well in the 60-step forecast, especially with data at 23m below sea level.
-Among the three datasets, the data at 23m exhibits the strongest non-stationarity.
-Multi-periodicity includes non-stationarity within the series.
-Therefore, the results validate the framework's effective learning of multi-periodicity.
+Table~\ref{7}(b) and Table~\ref{7}(c) further indicate that forecasting performance degrades as the prediction horizon increases.
+In recursive multi-step forecasting, the prediction at the previous step is used as the input for the next step.
+Consequently, step-wise errors accumulate as the forecasting horizon grows, leading to reduced accuracy.
+Even when the horizon is extended to 30 and 60 steps, WECN alleviates performance degradation to a certain extent.
+This behavior is attributed to the architectural design of WECN, which converts the cascading temporal error accumulation common in one-dimensional models into a more controllable spatial error diffusion process, thereby improving stability in multi-step forecasting.
+As shown in Table~\ref{7}(b), for the 30-step forecasting task, compared with the best model other than WECN, MAE, MSE, and MAPE decrease by 8.88\%, 1.99\%, and 24.59\%, respectively.
+Relative to the second-best model, the reductions reach 21.09\% in MAE, 34.94\% in MSE, and 21.54\% in MAPE.
+Table~\ref{7}(c) shows that the proposed model continues to perform well in the 60-step forecasting task, particularly for the dataset collected at 23\,m below sea level.
+Among the three datasets, the 23\,m dataset exhibits the strongest non-stationarity.
+Since multi-periodicity includes non-stationary components within the time series, these results confirm that the proposed framework effectively learns multi-periodic characteristics.